Mason Jar Breakfast

 3. What’s your plan for growth?

 Think of it as a blueprint.
 It doesn’t need to predict the future, but it should provide structure.
 Investors, banks, and even potential partners will want to see that you’ve thought things through.
+This is also the stage where you can outline your legal milestones.
+For instance, founders can include the timeline for company incorporation in the UK as a key objective to ensure the business is ready to trade and open a corporate bank account.

 Many startups begin with a lean business model-a one-page plan that outlines the key aspects of the business.
 This forces entrepreneurs to focus on what really matters instead of getting lost in unnecessary details.